Master Your 10K: Pace‑ and Heart‑Rate‑Based Training Plans that Turn You Into Your Own Coach

 How to execute:

-1. Set your device to display both current pace and heart‑rate.
+1. Configure your device to show both pace and heart rate simultaneously.

-2. Enable a subtle vibration cue for when you leave the target zone.
+2. Turn on a vibration alert that triggers when you wander from your target zone.

 References